30 Summer Jobs for Teachers That Will Bring in Extra Cash

 13. Local Tour Guide

-People are traveling again and want to discover new places.
+Summer is a busy time for traveling and discovering new places.
 Know all of the hot spots and hidden gems in your city or neighborhood?
 Then consider becoming a local tour guide.
 It’s a great way to enjoy the weather, the scenery and good company (hopefully) while earning extra cash.

 14. Theme Parks